 If this is all in order, it is time to check the condition of your beer line and fittings.
 Dirty beer lines can cause foaming as well, and this makes it very important to clean your beer lines regularly.
 Now, check all fittings.
 If any of the fittings are loose, it can cause outside air to be sucked into the beer solution, causing air bubbles and foaminess.
 Make sure to tighten all of your hose clamps and any fitting that has bolts or hex flanges.

 If all else fails, you may have to look to your CO2 regulator.
-If the regulator has been dropped or banged up (they usually are), you might have a regulator malfunction that is causing a gauge to fail or let excess CO2 into the keg.
+If the regulator has been dropped or banged up (they usually are), you might have a regulator malfunction or leak that is causing a gauge to fail or let excess CO2 into the keg.